datanav/docs/technical/tripletex-wix.rst

 Tripletex Contact to Wix Contacts
 ---------------------------------
-Before any synchronization can take place, a link between a Tripletex Contact and a Wix Contacts must be established.
+Every Tripletex Contact will be synchronized with a Wix Contacts.

+If a matching Wix Contacts already exists, the Tripletex Contact will be merged with the existing one.
+If no matching Wix Contacts is found, a new Wix Contacts will be created.

 A Tripletex Contact will merge with a Wix Contacts if one of the following property combinations match: